-If you extend your studies you do not have to do anything.
-If you are studying a full degree and plan to stay and work in Denmark after graduation you need to contact SIRI (XXX) and apply for a new EU Residence Certificate.
+If you are an EU/EEA citizen and want to extend your studies you do not have to do anything.
+If you are studying as a full degree and plan to stay and work in Denmark after graduation find out more at newtodenmark.dk.

-If you want to extend your stay in Denmark you can submit your application for an extension no sooner than three months before your residence permit expires.
-However, if you are a student at a higher educational programme which has been approved by a state authority, you can submit your application for an extension four months before your residence permit expires.
+You can submit your application for an extension no sooner than three months before your residence permit expires.
+However, if you are a student at a higher educational programme that has been approved by a state authority, you can submit your application for an extension four months before your residence permit expires.
 It is crucial that you submit your application for an extension before your current residence permit expires.